How to Create a Cooling Bed for Deeper Sleep in the Summer Heat

 As we find ourselves immersed in the most heated nights of the summer months, the natural inclination is to blast the AC to avoid tirelessly tossing throughout the night in discomfort.
 We sat down with Whitney Thornburg, our in-house Design Director, to turn our attention toward cultivating a bed that is naturally cooling.
 Whitney shares five tips to integrate into your bedroom for luxurious and energy conserving ways to sleep comfortably throughout any season.

 1. Swap your fluffy duvet for lighter layers

 “The first step away from a duvet is a cotton comforter, which is lighter weight and more breathable,” Thornburg says.
-“The organic cotton comforter functions as a duvet but is not as fluffy and not as heavy on top.
+“The Diamond-Stitched Organic Cotton Comforter functions as a duvet but is not as fluffy and not as heavy on top.
 It can be used by itself or you could throw a duvet cover over it when it’s colder to have an extra layer and take it off in the warm months,” she explains.
 If you’re looking for a thinner layer that still maintains some loft, blankets drape nicely while keeping the body cool without too much weight.
 “The Pismo Organic Blanket and the Cascade Organic Blanket are two good options that work as coverlets that look beautiful on top of the bed but can also be used on top of a duvet for when it gets cooler come Fall,” Thornburg says.
 “They’re both woven in a matelasse technique using really fine, airy yarns allowing air to move and circulate through the fabric freely.”
 Both blankets act as great insulators and temperature regulators due to their breathable function.

 2. Focus on percale and linen